nk412/nk412.github.io/src/photoblog/greenland.md

 ::bleed:hugeberg.avif(A giant tabular iceberg floats in the Ilulissat Icefjord.)

+Ilulissat is Greenlandic for _Icebergs_.

 What you're seeing is, as the expression goes, _just the tip of the iceberg_.
 Ninety percent of its volume is submerged below the sea.
 The biggest of these stands at a hundred metres above the sea, and nine hundred metres below.

 ::image:bergsboat.avif(A boat on the bottom right for scale.)

-::pullquote(The Ilulissat glacier is the likely birthplace of the Titanic's killer.)
+::pullquote(The Sermeq Kujalleq glacier is the likely birthplace of the Titanic's killer.)

 ::image:boatwindow.avif